oliverswitzer/extelenium/README.md

-### A project template with a script that allows you to feature test your chrome plugin using webdriverio
+## A utility to make continuous testing of chrome extensions using Webdriver.io easy

 **EXTERNAL DEPENDENCIES**:
 - Requires [crxmake](https://github.com/Constellation/crxmake) ruby gem to be installed globally